 Despite their lower grades, strong evidence suggests that athletes are more likely to graduate college than non-athletes.
-Approximately 80 percent of NCAA Division I athletes graduate from college, according to the NCAA.
+Approximately 86 percent of NCAA Division I athletes graduate from college, according to the NCAA.
 Despite the media focus on college athletes leaving school early for professional sports, the vast majority of athletes stay in school and ultimately complete degrees.
-By comparison, the NCAA's data shows that non-athletes have a graduation rate of only 63 percent.
+By comparison, the Federal Graduation Rate (including athletes and non-athletes) is only 64 percent.
 The availability of tutoring for athletes and strong academic oversight by coaches may account for the difference.

 Different Sports, Different Results

 Although athletes as a whole perform well in college, athletes in some sports consistently underperform their peers.
 Students in the most competitive and popular sports like basketball and football tend to earn lower grades than other athletes.
 According to The New York Times, recruited male athletes earn an average GPA of just 2.84.
 By comparison, that is 0.13 points lower than walk-on athletes and 0.20 points lower than male non-athletes.
 One explanation is that talented basketball and football players are held to looser admissions requirements than other athletes.
 Some top-tier athletes are allowed to enroll in college with poor high school grades and test scores, according to CNN.